-We review the authors' HPspmd Programming Model1 as a contribution towards the programming support for High-Performance Grid-Enabled Environments.
+The paper begins by considering what a Grid Computing Environment might be, why it is demanded, and how the authors' HPspmd programming fits into this picture.
+We then review our HPJava environment1 as a contribution towards programming support for High-Performance Grid-Enabled Environments.
 Future grid computing systems will need to provide programming models.
-In a proper programming model for grid-enabled environments and applications, high performance on multi-processor systems is critical issue.
-We argue with simple experiments that we can in fact hope to achieve high performance in a similar ballpark to more traditional HPC languages.
+In a proper programming model for grid-enabled environments and applications, high performance on multi-processor systems is a critical issue.
+We describe the features of HPJava, including run-time communication library, compilation strategies, and optimization schemes.
+Through experiments, we compare HPJava programs against FORTRAN and ordinary Java programs.
+We aim to demonstrate that HPJava can be used "anywhere"-not only for high-performance parallel computing, but also for grid-enabled applications.

-Keywords: HPspmd Programming Model, HPJava, High-Performance Grid-Enabled Environment, Java
+Keywords: HPspmd, HPJava, High-Performance, Grids, Grid-Enabled Environments, Java